Londoners Wait In Line For 18 Hours Just To Get A Taste Of Asian Fried Chicken Restaurant

 — Jollibee (@Jollibee) October 15, 2018

 The Chickenjoy is on the menu at the London location for £4.99.
-Another unique item that isn’t offered in Asia, but is available in the UK is the Chickenjoy Bucket, which is served up with “either six or eight pieces of fried chicken, a Double Yumburger as well as fries, sweetcorn and ice-cream.”
+Another unique item that isn’t offered in Asia, but is available in the U.K. is the Chickenjoy Bucket, which is served up with “either six or eight pieces of fried chicken, a Double Yumburger as well as fries, sweetcorn and ice-cream.”

-One enthusiastic fan of the Asian KFC restaurant is 38-year-old Michael Sibson, a cleaner and balloon artist who hails from Guildford in Surrey.
-He was the first one to step through Jollibee’s entryway when it opened at 8 am today.
-He said,
+One enthusiastic fan of the restaurant is 38-year-old Michael Sibson, a cleaner and balloon artist who hails from Guildford in Surrey.
+He was the first one to step through Jollibee’s entryway when it opened at 8 a.m. today.

 “I’m here because I miss Jollibee.
 It’s been almost nine years since I last visited.
 My daughter is seven years old and when I told her it was going to open here, it was her dream that I’d be the first person in the queue, and I wanted to make her dreams come true.”

-Jollibee restaurants are usually cheery and bright, and, besides its fried chicken, the hugely popular Philippines-based chain is also renowned for its burgers, Filipino dishes, desserts and varieties of bubble teas and other specialty drinks.
+Jollibee restaurants are usually cheery and bright, and, besides its fried chicken, the hugely popular Philippines-based chain is also renowned for its burgers, Filipino dishes, desserts, and varieties of bubble teas and other specialty drinks.